jojoba2010/multi-dropdown-select/README.md

 It is optional, will fire when any selection changes in the dropdown list, and will pass the selected items with the Item[] type.

 ## 4. OnNewItemAdded
-It is optional, will fire when any new item is added to the dropdown list, and will pass the all items with the Item[] type.
+It is optional, will fire when any new item is added to the dropdown list, and will pass all items with the Item[] type.

 ## 5. Width
 It will set the width of the dropdown main container, it is optional and the default value is 500px.